Adjusting for non-confounding covariates in case-control association studies: Main Results

 and $\lambda_0=1$ if and only if $\beta=0$. \end{corollary}

-Unlike linear models, adjusting for non-confounding covariates in logistic models generally increases the variance of the $\gamma$ estimate in case-control studies, i.e., $\sigma_M^2\leq\sigma_A^2$.
-This result can be easily derived from that for prospective studies \citep{robinson1991some} by the fact that the odds ratio remains the same in case-control studies.

-In the rare disease situation, Corollary \ref{corollary2} states that $\hat{\gamma}_M$ and $\hat{\gamma}_{AC}$ have the same asymptotic variance, and that $\hat{\gamma}_A$ has a larger asymptotic variance unless the covariate $X$ is independent of the outcome $D$.
-This result complements that of \cite{pirinen2012}, where only the approximated ratio of magnitudes of the variances for $\hat{\gamma}_M$ and $\hat{\gamma}_A$ are given.
+Unlike linear models, adjusting for non-confounding covariates in case-control logistic regression always leads to an increase in the variance of $\gamma$ estimator, i.e., $\sigma_M^2\leq\sigma_A^2$, as claimed in Colollary \ref{corollary2}.
+This result agrees with the finding of \cite{robinson1991some} for prospective studies.
+In the rare disease situation, Corollary \ref{corollary2} states that $\hat{\gamma}_M$ and $\hat{\gamma}_{AC}$ have the same asymptotic variance, and that $\hat{\gamma}_A$ has a larger asymptotic variance unless the covariate $X$ is independent of the disease $D$.
+This result complements that of \cite{pirinen2012}, which only derives the approximated ratio of the variances for $\hat{\gamma}_M$ and $\hat{\gamma}_A$.
 Figure \ref{figure12}(B) displays the asymptotic variances as functions of $f$ in one parameter setting.
-The asymptotic variance of $\hat{\gamma}_M$ appears to be the smallest unless $f=0$ or $f=1$.
-The variance of $\hat{\gamma}_A$ is the largest among the three estimators; the variance of $\hat{\gamma}_{AC}$ falls in between the other two, and it first increases then decreases with $f$.
+The asymptotic variance of $\hat{\gamma}_M$ appears to be the smallest in general.
+The variance of $\hat{\gamma}_A$ is the largest among the three estimators.
+On the other hand, the variance of $\hat{\gamma}_{AC}$ falls in between the other two, and it first increases then decreases with $f$.